American Dad!: Premise

-The series focuses on the eccentric upper middle class Smith family in the fictional town of Langley Falls (deriving its name from the actual locale of Langley, Virginia) and their four housemates: father, husband, CIA agent, Republican, and breadwinner Stan; his wife and homemaker/housewife Francine; their liberal, hippie, college-aged daughter Hayley; and their dorky high-school-aged son Steve.
+The series focuses on the eccentric upper middle class Smith family in the fictional town of Langley Falls (deriving its name from the actual locale of Langley, Virginia, as well as the nearby town of Great Falls, Virginia), and their four housemates: father, husband, CIA agent, Republican, and breadwinner Stan; his wife and homemaker/housewife Francine; their liberal, hippie, college-aged daughter Hayley; and their dorky high-school-aged son Steve.
 There are four additional main characters, including Jeff Fischer, Hayley's dimwitted boyfriend and later husband; Klaus, the family's unusual goldfish who has the brain of an East German athlete; Roger, an alien who is a flamboyant, hedonistic, self-serving master of disguise; and Rogu, Roger's ex-tumor son.
 Stan's boss Avery Bullock, the Deputy Director of the Central Intelligence Agency, is a recurring character as is Steve's incredibly unprofessional and hedonistic Principal Brian Lewis.
+James Garfield makes numerous appearances.
 Also recurring are Steve's best friends, Snot, Toshi, and Barry.